st-rom/video_captioning/README.md

 $ python main.py

-in this case this will be object detection and captioning from your web cam live.
+in this case this will be object detection and captioning from your webcam live.
 To exit cam window press '**q**'

 You can also do video captioning on already prerecorded videos.
 The result will be saved to output/output.avi.
 Just use argument -v / --video [path to video file].
 Example: